wwwbijay/ng-npdatepicker-demo/README.md

-# Npdpdemo
+# Angular Datepicker demo project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
+This is a demo project for angular nepali datepicker package.

 ## Development server